 Drinking water must be disinfected to ensure that any potentially harmful microbes are neutralized.
 There are a variety of disinfection strategies used throughout the United States.
 San Diego utilizes some of the more advanced disinfection technologies available.
-Our Alvarado and Miramar treatment plants use ozone and chloramines for disinfection.
+Our Alvarado and Miramar water treatment plants use ozone and chloramines for disinfection.
 Ozone produces fewer disinfection byproducts than chlorine or chloramines alone and is considered a superior disinfection method.
 However, all disinfectant strategies have the potential to create a byproduct.
 When ozone is used, bromate is monitored as a disinfection byproduct.
 The City's Otay WTP uses chlorine dioxide and chloramines for disinfection.
 When chlorine dioxide is used, chlorite is monitored as a disinfection byproduct in the plant effluent and distribution system.
-All 2019 results for bromate and chlorite are below the MCLs.
+All 2020 results for bromate and chlorite are below the MCLs.
 Total Organic Carbon (TOC) has no health effects.
-It is monitored and reported here because it provides an assessment of potential disinfection byproduct formation.
+It is monitored and reported here because it provides an assessment of potential disinfection.

+As drinking water travels from the City's WTPs through the distribution system to homes and businesses, a disinfectant residual must be maintained in order to prevent growth of potentially harmful microbes.
 In San Diego, chloramines are used for this purpose.
 The City performs frequent and comprehensive monitoring to ensure that disinfectant levels remain in the proper range throughout our large and complex distribution system.
 The Maximum Residual Disinfectant Level (MRDL) is 4.0 ppm.
-In 2019 the City analyzed 7623 samples for chloramines throughout the distribution system; the average residual was 1.8 ppm and the maximum was 3.6 ppm.
+In 2020 the City analyzed 7751 samples for chloramines throughout the distribution system; the average residual was 2.0 ppm and the maximum was 3.8 ppm.

 Another category of disinfection byproducts that the EPA and DDW regulate are Total Trihalomethanes (THMs) and Haloacetic Acids (HAA5).
 Compliance with EPA's Stage 2 Disinfection ByProduct (DBP) rule is based on the running annual average at each location monitored in the distribution system.
 The MCL for THMs is an LRAA of 80 ppb, and the MCL for HAA5 is an LRAA of 60 ppb.
 The City has had no violations of the EPA Stage 1 and Stage 2 DBP MCLs since the program was formalized in 2002.
-In 2019, our highest LRAA for TTHM was 43 ppb, and individual measurements ranged from 5.7 to 68 ppb.
-For HAA5, our highest LRAA was 13 ppb, and individual measurements ranged from ND to 19 ppb.
+In 2020, our highest LRAA for TTHM was 46 ppb, and individual measurements ranged from 8.8 to 65.6 ppb.
+For HAA5, our highest LRAA was 14 ppb, and individual measurements ranged from ND to 22 ppb.